 - Of course, you can get lab tests.
 The most accurate is a urine test.
 I like the DUTCH test but you need to find a practitioner to help you interpret the results.
 (You can email my team to ask for recommendations).
 To find a doctor in your area, here is a list of directories for you.
 Blood is utterly useless when it comes to steroid hormones such as progesterone.

-Though progesterone can be given as a cream to help boost low levels, many women find this causes side effects that may include issues like heart palpitations, sleepiness or nausea.
+Though progesterone can be given as a cream or oil to help boost low levels, many women find this causes side effects that may include issues like heart palpitations, sleepiness, or nausea.
 If you overdo the dose and have too much progesterone, it can build up in the fat tissue of the body and can then take three to six months to clear the excess.

 My preference where possible is to adopt a diet that supports hormone balance.